 You won’t pay any capital gains tax on losses, but you should keep a good record of capital losses anyway.
 This is because you can use capital losses to reduce your overall tax bill by offsetting them against capital gains.

 In the UK, there is no limit on how large or small a capital loss you can offset each year.
-You can also roll capital losses over to future tax years for up to a maximum of four years.
+You can also carry losses forward (although you do need to registered any unutilised losses with HMRC within 4 years in order to do so).

 What this means is you can use capital losses to keep yourself within your Capital Gains Tax free allowance and pay the lowest amount of tax possible.